akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### A Quiet Lesson

+One afternoon, Godfrey found Harold sitting on a log in the yard, by the whetsone.
+He was running his thumb along the edge of his old sword.
+The blade was nicked but still keen, glinting in the sun.

+“You know how to use a sword, lad?”
+Harold asked, not looking up.

+“I was taught,” Godfrey said.
+“At Salisbury.
+The knights there said I had… adequate form.”

+Harold snorted.
+“Adequate.
+That’s the word for a horse that won’t throw you, not a blade that might save your life.”
+He tossed Godfrey a practice sword.
+“Show me.”

+Godfrey caught it.
+He moved through the forms – guard, thrust, parry – his movements clean but unspectacular.
+He did not have the raw power of his half‑brother Robert of Gloucester, nor the speed of Richard of Lincoln.
+But his footwork was precise.
+He did not waste motion.

+Harold watched, silent.
+When Godfrey finished, he nodded slowly.
+“You’ll never be a knight.
+But you won’t cut your own leg off, either.”

+“A ringing endorsement,” Godfrey said dryly.

+Harold almost smiled.
+“It’s enough.
+The man who thinks he’s a warrior is a fool.
+The man who knows he’s not – and practices anyway – might survive.”
+He handed Godfrey back the real sword.
+“Keep it close.
+Not to fight.
+To remind yourself that you can.”

+Godfrey took it.
+The weight was unfamiliar but not unwelcome.

+---

 ## Respite and Some Advice

 On the final day, the Hall was a furnace of frantic industry.
 The air was thick with the scent of rendering fat and the sharp, rhythmic *thwack* of cleavers on oak.
 Even the children were put to work, gathering spring flowers to decorate the hall.